-Lingual braces – also known as invisible braces – function in the same way as traditional metal braces: brackets are affixed to the teeth for the length of treatment, connected by a thin, flexible wire.
+Lingual braces – also known as invisible braces – are a type of orthodontic appliance that functions in the same way as traditional metal braces.
+The brackets are affixed to the teeth for the length of treatment, connected by a thin, flexible wire.
 The orthodontist adjusts the wire and brackets to slowly move your teeth into place.

-However, placing the brackets behind the teeth, facing the tongue, makes them much less visible than traditional metal braces, with less disruption to your smile.
-This makes them an appealing option for many braces wearers, although, as discussed below, they may not be an ideal orthodontic design for all patients.
+However, placing the brackets behind the teeth, facing the tongue, makes them much less visible than traditional metal braces, on the front of the teeth.

-Lingual or invisible braces require brackets fixed to the teeth using a bonding glue, all connected by a flexible metal archwire.
+The lingual appliance requires brackets fixed to the teeth using bonding glue, all connected by a flexible metal archwire.

-Lingual braces use a customized braces appliance uniquely designed to your teeth, which is prepared in a lab by a company that makes lingual braces.
+They are a type of braces that use a customized braces appliance uniquely designed for your teeth, which is prepared in a lab by a company that makes lingual braces.

-You will then go to the office for bonding.
-During bonding, just like with traditional metal braces, the orthodontist and/or assistants will affix the brackets to your teeth using a special glue, and then attach the archwire.
+During bonding, just like with traditional metal braces, the orthodontist and/or assistants will affix the brackets to your teeth using a special glue and then attach the archwire.

-Once the lingual braces are applied, you will wear them throughout your treatment, typically 12-36 months.
+Once the lingual braces are applied, you will wear braces throughout your treatment, typically 12-36 months.
 They are nearly invisible to others, offering effective treatment without disrupting your smile.

 Lingual braces tend to cost more than traditional metal braces, typically around $10,000 to $13,000.
 They are expensive due to the materials, time to treat, and lab costs to fabricate those brackets.